rbb-data/starter/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+You can also run `docker-compose up` to run your app inside docker.
+Since there is no volume mounts or live reload set up this is mostly to test if there are any bugs while running inside docker.

 ### `npm run analyze`

 Analyze the bundle size you can also run `npm run analyze-without-build` if you already have run